apache/usergrid/stack/loadtests/README.md

 ###testConfig.sh
 Contains defaults that are used for all the other test scripts.

+###runAuditDeleteEntities.sh
+For a specified organization and given CSV file, delete all entities, writing those that fail to delete to another CSV file.

 ###runAuditGetAllAppCollectionEntities.sh
 For a specified organization, finds all apps, and for each app, finds all collections and writes a CSV file line containing collection name, UUID, entity name, and modified timestamp for each entity in each collection.